GiorgiaT91/Maven-Market_PowerBI-Analysis/README.md

 ```

 2. **Creation of a Dedicated Measure Table**:
-   - For cleanliness and clarity, a dedicated table named "***Measure Table***" was created to house all the DAX measures.
+   - For cleanliness and clarity, a dedicated table named "***Measure Table***" (a best practice I learned within the course) was created to house all the DAX measures.
 This centralized location aids in managing and organizing measures separately from the data tables.

 3. **DAX Measures in Report View**:
    - Developed key performance measures such as "Quantity Sold", "Total Transactions", "Return Rate", "Weekend Transactions", and "Total Profit".